scummvm/scummvm/backends/platform/iphone/README.md

 ### Compilation from Xcode ###

-This is the recommanded way to compile ScummVM, and the only one which makes it possible to run ScummVM on a non-jailbroken device!
+This is the recommended way to compile ScummVM, and the only one which makes it possible to run ScummVM on a non-jailbroken device!

 The next step is to compile the **create_project** tool.
 Open the Xcode project you'll found in the **devtools/create\_project/xcode/** directory.
 Once compiled, copy the binary somewhere in your *PATH*, and create a **build** directory somewhere on your harddisk.
 It is recommended to create this directory next to the cloned repository (they share the same parent).